 Mid ’90s, driving back from a gig in Atlanta, I had the crazy idea to combine music and art together in an interactive way — with an inescapable, intuitive connection between the sounds and visuals.
 Almost 20 years later, I realized that the time (and tech) was right, and ORO Visual Music was born.
 ORO removes the barriers to musical creation, making it a great tool for learning music, physics, art, collaboration, and creativity.
 We think it will also improve music therapy and will be an incredible AR/VR experience!

 What’s your favorite thing about Virginia?

-I love the mix that VA offers— 4 fairly even seasons, decent access to the beach, rivers, and the mountains, a tasty blend of people/backgrounds.
-Richmond in particular is an undeniable hub of creativity, makers, art and music, great food and drink, all in a setting that’s been described as the ‘biggest small town in America’.
+I love the mix that VA offers — four fairly even seasons, decent access to the beach, rivers, and the mountains, a tasty blend of people/backgrounds.
+Richmond, in particular, is an undeniable hub of creativity, makers, art and music, great food and drink, all in a setting that’s been described as the ‘biggest small town in America’.